 Who We Are

-We also host an SDE Book Club that occurs the first and third Thursday of every month at 7:00pm.
+We also host a Book Club that occurs the first and third Thursday of every month at 7:00pm.
 More details for the book club can be found at the bottom of this page.

 Social Justice Focus

-Communitas sees SDE as social justice work.
+We see our work as social justice work.
 Social justice isn’t just a value we give a nod to – it is at the heart of all that we do in our programs.
-SDE is intentionally anti-oppressive and respectful of youth’s rights to autonomy and happiness.
-Despite the good intentions of educators in conventional school, it’s an inherently oppressive and coercive institution that forces youth to do things against their will.
+Self-directed recreation (SDR) is intentionally anti-oppressive and respectful of youth’s rights to autonomy and happiness.
+Oppression.
+It’s a heavy word that can be uncomfortable to hear.
+When one group has more power than another and forces their will upon the other, that’s oppression.
+Despite the good intentions of educators in conventional school, it’s an inherently coercive institution that forces youth to do things against their will.
 Again, we believe that most educators have youth’s best interests at heart, but that doesn’t change the fact that the conventional education system is designed to force youth to do certain things, at certain times, in certain ways, regardless of whether the youth want to or feel ready for it.
-We bring anti-oppression to life by intentionally not forcing kids to do or learn things against their will and by empowering them to direct their own learning journey and self-discovery processes.
-Youth will still learn the core knowledge and skills they need to thrive, but they’ll be in control of the process.
-We believe such an anti-oppressive approach is a critical step for enabling youth to grow up with an anti-oppressive mindset from which anti-oppressive action and social change are more likely to emerge.
+We bring anti-oppression to life by intentionally not forcing kids to do things against their will and by empowering them to direct their own growth and self-discovery processes through self-directed recreation.
+We believe giving youth this experience of freedom and self-determination is a critical step towards a more socially just future.
 “If we can accept any form of oppression, we are susceptible to all forms of oppression” (Akilah S. Richards).

-We also strive to make this liberatory educational approach accessible to all who are seeking it out, particularly those affected by systemic inequity in our society.
+We also strive to make this liberatory approach accessible to all who are seeking it out, particularly those affected by systemic inequity in our society.
 The social and political forces that shape our lives concentrate resources, wealth, and opportunities into the hands of a few, to the detriment of the many.
-This is one reason that alternative education options have historically been inaccessible to underprivileged families.
-To address this, we commit to doing all we can to make our SDE program both financially accessible (tuition on a sliding scale with scholarships available) and logistically accessible (e.g., working with families to make transportation arrangements, if needed).
+This is one reason that homeschooling support programs have historically been inaccessible to underprivileged families.
+To address this, we commit to doing all we can to make our SDR program both financially accessible (tuition on a sliding scale with scholarships available) and logistically accessible (e.g., working with families to make transportation arrangements, if needed).

 “If we can accept any form of oppression, we are susceptible to all forms of oppression” (Akilah S. Richards)